ulaladungdung/zettlekasten/zDaily logs.md

 ## DBA
 1. Show profile of decentralise and centralise purchases (i.e. Small value purchases, 3 quotes, ITQ and ITT, Limited ITQ/ITT, WOC) ==> Done
 2. Internal Customer satisfaction based on the feedback ==> Award Recommendation Purchase Experience
+	1. Q1 rate the users' level of knowledge
+	2. Q2 Rate the engagement time
+	3. Q5 not needed (anything else question)
 3. How many ITQ/ITT comes with at least 3 responses and 0 response ==> RTP/RFQ
 4. EPV vs APV (Track Reliability of Estimation) ==> (RTP, Award Recommendation, Award Recommendation Base Items, Award Recommendation Option Items)
 5. No. of urgent purchases (Need by date shorter than prescribed timeline) ==> we saw this data before